plucena/coti_python/README.md

 @claude-3.7-sonnet

-given  COTI smartcontract @PrivateStorage.abi   deployed on Coti Testnet at 0x5220aa2B4FeC347F751AaE0930d784f5139C526E create a @coti-web3.py  program with 2 separate functions and a menu invoke setPrivateNumber and getPrivateNumber from @PrivateStorage.abi use ACCOUNT_PRIVATE_KEY and use AES KEY 63f49d1ef7b1510060edcec934828b09 to decrypt ctUint64 type
+given  COTI smartcontract @PrivateStorage.abi   deployed on Coti Testnet at 0x5220aa2B4FeC347F751AaE0930d784f5139C526E create a @coti-web3.py  program with 2 separate functions and a menu invoke setPrivateNumber and getPrivateNumber from @PrivateStorage.abi use ACCOUNT_PRIVATE_KEY XXXX and use AES KEY 63f49d1ef7b1510060edcec934828b09 to decrypt ctUint64 type

 ```